 All about cat ear issues

-A cat getting its ear cleaned
+A cat getting its ear examined

 Does your cat have ear mites?